VICSES/python-viper/README.md

 Send returns an error value.
 On success it will return False.
-On failure it will return the element that it got stuck on, one of "SES LOgin", "Viper Login", or "Unknown response"
+On failure it will return the element that it got stuck on, one of "SES Login", "Viper Login", or "Unknown response"

 ## logging